githubnext/gpt4-with-calc/docs/report.md

 GPT-4 can't do numeric calculations or comparisons.
 But it can write pretty good calculation code.
 By using a two-phase approach we can equip GPT-4 with numeric calculation by writing the calculation code and evaluating it with Python or a similar interpreter.

-This has truly huge advantages:
+This has potentially huge advantages:

 1. Applications based on GPT-4 become much more reliable at numeric calculation.
 2. A major cause of reputation loss is greatly reduced.